 Can I test my hemoglobin at home?

 Yes, there are some home tests currently available that have been approved by the U.S. Food and Drug Administration (FDA).
 Home testing offers many benefits, but it's also important to recognize the potential tradeoffs between quality and convenience and to take steps to protect yourself against the possibility of false results, and your own lack of training.
-Talk to your doctor about this type of testing and consult her about any questions or concerns you may have.
+Talk to your healthcare practitioner about this type of testing and discuss any questions or concerns you may have.
 For more about these tests, see the article With Home Testing, Consumers Take Charge of Their Health.

 Is anyone at greater risk of abnormal hemoglobin levels?